How To Cure Erectile Dysfunction Naturally

 Put differently, just thinking you may not be able to get hard, will often make your penis soft.

-Although one may think that matters related to erectile dysfunction happens between the legs, it actually mostly happens in the brain.
+Although you may think that matters related to erectile dysfunction happens between the legs, tey actually mostly happens in the brain.

-These psychological factors all take your mind away from enjoying sex, and instead insert other thoughts that are not helpful for getting and keeping erections.
+These psychological factors all take your mind away from enjoying sex, and instead occupy your mind with other thoughts that are not helpful for getting and keeping erections.

 If you are dealing with a psychological problem, you will often not be able to either focus on, or have a healthy focus towards sex.